michelp/pg_doctestify/docs/demo.md

-# This is a demo test.
+# pg_doctestify Demo

-It doesn't do anything special.
+This is a simple test, It doesn't do anything special.
 ``` postgres-console
 select version();
                                                        version